Mamouds/trade-surveillance/README.md

 # trade-surveillance

-A prototype for trade sureveillance on blockchain
+This is a prototype for trade sureveillance on blockchain